What is Link Velocity?

 Takeaway

-Link velocity is the rate at which a website gains new backlinks over time.
-It is important for SEO, but there is no one-size-fits-all answer to what link velocity is good.
+Link velocity refers to how rapidly a website obtains new backlinks over time.
+It is considered important for SEO, but there is no definitive "good" link velocity that applies to all websites.
+The appropriate rate depends on various factors.

-While many believe it plays a role in SEO, Google does not officially recognize it as a ranking factor.
+Many in the SEO industry believe link velocity plays a role in search engine rankings.
+However, Google has not officially stated that it is a ranking factor.

-The quality and nature of individual backlinks matter more to Google than the rate at which they are acquired.
+According to Google, the quality and relevance of individual backlinks carry more weight than the speed at which they are acquired when evaluating a website.